Flagsmith/terraform-examples/flagsmith-on-ecs/README.md

 2. Generate certificate with AWS Certificate Manager \
   with ```*.yourdomain.com``` pattern
 ![Certificate](img/AWS_certificate_manager.png)
-3. Define your variables such as certificate arn, hosted zone domain, and other desired settings in **terraform.tfvars** file
+3. Define your variables like hosted zone domain and more desired settings in **terraform.tfvars** file
     ```bash
     route53_hosted_zone = "yourdomain.com"
-    certificate_arn = "arn:aws:acm:"
     ```

     Currently containers are run on Fargate SPOT instances: